BFPAF Theme, “Displacement: people, ideas and artistic practice”

 The Festival is a creative meeting between local and international artists, interdisciplinary artists, students, and scholars.
 2019 marked the creation of the first immersive space in the buffer zone, with the theme and methodology becoming blended into one to produce an artistic result.

-The Concept of the BFPAF 2020 and 2021 is based on the idea of materializing the displacement of people, ideas and practices, based on (but not limited to) the following questions to the Artists:
+The Concept of the BFPAF 2020 and 2021 was developed based on the idea of materializing the displacement of people, ideas and practices, based on (but not limited to) the following questions to the Artists:

 In a process that we started in 2019, we asked that the idea of displacement is blended with the methodology of the festival, offering performance spaces in three cities, Nicosia, Famagusta and Limassol, as well as the possibility for project development through the unified 2020 – 2021 planning of the Festival.

-The Open Call for Artists (now closed) also specified that “artists’ work must adhere to the values of artistic freedom and mutual respect, and strive for artistic excellence and the production of meaningful art, while at the same time recognizing the space as one of past trauma, but which also holds promise for a peaceful future.
+The Open Call for Artists also specified that ‘artists’ work must adhere to the values of artistic freedom and mutual respect, and strive for artistic excellence and the production of meaningful art, while at the same time recognizing the space as one of past trauma, but which also holds promise for a peaceful future.

-All forms of experimental performance work are accepted, which can contain (but are not limited to) theatre, music, dance, acrobatics, installation/visual art and other cross-disciplinary elements.
-Moreover, we welcome works of participatory, durational, and/or site-specific formats.”
+All forms of experimental performance work were accepted, which contained theatre, music, dance, acrobatics, installation/visual art and other cross-disciplinary elements.
+Moreover, we welcomed works of participatory, durational, and/or site-specific formats.